iptv-org/iptv/CONTRIBUTING.md

 If changing channelID to almost any value within a range of hundreds or thousands of IDs results in a valid stream from a different channel, then it likely comes from a leaked account or a trial account

 ### Testing
+- If it doesn't launch, try open the link in your browser.
+Press F12, go to the "Network" tab, and filter requests for `m3u` or `mpd`.
 - Open [VLC media player](https://www.videolan.org/vlc/index.html) and make use of your link.
 - If it doesn't launch, open your browser and press F12, go to the Network tab, and filter requests for m3u or mpd.
   <img width="338" height="256" alt="image" src="https://github.com/user-attachments/assets/2eec24df-21a4-4a77-8a96-4f967baf2548" />